State Environmental Quality Review Act: Who must apply

 A Type I action is any class of actions that unavoidably is going to have significant impacts on the environment.

 Type II actions are classified as the project not having any significant impacts on the surrounding environment, or actions that have been exempted from SEQRA reviews.

 Any project or action classified under Type I has to follow SEQRA requirements.

 Enforcement

 There is no one agency that has the power to enforce SEQRA.
 The formation of the legislation enables it to be self-enforcing.
 The agencies responsible for an action that falls under SEQRA requirements must under its own power meet these regulations.
 The regulations that are issued are provided through the Department of Environmental Conservation.

-Do Not Apply
+Do not apply

 If the project is listed under the statewide and agency SEQRA regulations are listed under the Type II list then it is determined not to have a large impact on the surrounding environment.

-Satisfying Requirements
+Satisfying requirements

 When going forward to satisfying the SEQRA requirements there is an 11 step process that you need to follow.